You’re probably worrying too much and about the wrong things.

 Privacy, policies, and Big Brother

 Privacy — or lack thereof — when using popular services or software is a big topic of discussion.
-For example, Windows 10’s tracking activity generates a great deal of concern.
+For example, Window’s tracking activity generates a great deal of concern.
 It’s debatable whether the concern is warranted.

 Any online service involves some amount of tracking.
-Visiting a simple website — even Ask Leo! — results in some amount of what might be considered “tracking”, usually in relation to advertising displayed on the site.
+Visiting a simple website — even Ask Leo! — results in some amount of what might be considered tracking, usually in relation to advertising displayed on the site.
 Some consider that an invasion of privacy.
-The most common visible signs are advertisements appearing to follow you from site to site as you browse the web.
+The most common visible signs are advertisements that appear to follow you from site to site as you browse the web.

 All online services and websites have the ability to collect vast amounts of data derived from their users.
 Similarly, any and all software you install has the ability to collect usage information.